polilluminato/awesome-pubdev/README.md

 * [line_awesome_flutter](https://pub.dev/packages/line_awesome_flutter) - The Line Awesome Icon pack available as Flutter Icons.
 Provides 1542 additional icons to use in your apps.
 * [outline_material_icons](https://pub.dev/packages/outline_material_icons) - This package provides the 'outline' theme of icons on the [Material Design website](https://material.io/resources/icons/?style=baseline), which is not available in Flutter or as a .ttf font file.
 * [weather_icons](https://pub.dev/packages/weather_icons) - A Flutter library for using [Weather Icons](https://erikflowers.github.io/weather-icons/).

+## QRCode

+*Libraries to display and generate QRCode in a Flutter App.*

 ## Sensors